phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 - `dd` stands for `define double` (32bit) and `dw` stands for `define word` (16bit)
 - the additional `0x100000000` in the checksum calculation is a small hack[^fn-checksum_hack] to avoid a compiler warning

 We can already _assemble_ this file (which I called `multiboot_header.asm`) using `nasm`.
-As it produces a flat binary by default, the resulting file just contains our 24 bytes (in little endian if you work on a x86 machine):
+It produces a flat binary by default, so the resulting file just contains our 24 bytes (in little endian if you work on a x86 machine):

 ```
 > nasm multiboot_header.asm